cloudcreativity/ddd-modules/docs/guide/concepts/layers.md

 1. **Commands** - that mutate the state of the domain;
 2. **Queries** - that read the state of the domain; and
-3. **Integration Events** - that are emitted and consumed by other bounded contexts.
+3. **Integration Events** - that are emitted and consumed by other modules, and/or the presentation and delivery layer.

 ## Infrastructure Layer